Frequently Asked Questions

 We can only accept students who are not at university.
 If you’ve just finished school and have yet to start higher education, you’re welcome to join us.
 Unfortunately, if you’ve already started at university, then we’re unable to offer you a place at our summer school.

-What happens if my plans change?
+What happens if my plans change and I need to cancel?

 We understand that plans can change.
-If you need to reschedule your course dates or cancel your place entirely, you have 14 days from the date of your deposit payment to receive a full refund.
-Once the balance has been paid, our refund policy follows a sliding scale:
+If you need to reschedule your course dates or cancel your place entirely, you have 14 days from the date of your deposit payment to receive a full refund of your deposit.

-Cancellations between 1st May and 15th May: 50% refund of the balance paid.
+• Cancellations between 1st May and 15th May: 50% refund of the balance paid

-Cancellations between 16th May and 31st May: 10% refund of the balance paid.
+• Cancellations between 16th May and 31st May: 10% refund of the balance paid

 Accommodation & Food